Turn your nutrient-poor garden soil into a nutrient-rich sanctuary where plants may thrive with the help of organic soil amendments.

 - Fish Meal is a great source of potassium and nitrogen.
 It’s a byproduct of the fish aquaculture industry.

 - Kelp Meal is kelp that has been dried and powdered.
-It contains trace minerals, amino acids, and enzymes that help plants and roots thrive while also benefiting soil life.
-It can help your soil hold moisture and lessen the effects of drought and frost by enhancing soil structure.
+It contains trace minerals, amino acids, and enzymes that help plants and roots thrive and benefit soil life.
+In addition, it can help your soil hold moisture and lessen the effects of drought and frost by enhancing soil structure.

 - Soybean Meal is abundant in nitrogen and potassium, which are slowly released as it breaks down.
 Because most commercially farmed soybeans are genetically modified, look for organic sources.